Profinite Subgroup Accessibility and Recognition of Amalgamated Factors: Introduction

 A natural question regarding the structure of a mathematical object is whether it can be decomposed via the canonical constructions in the category it inhabits, that is, limits and colimits.
 While limits commute with the forgetful functor from the profinite to the abstract category, colimits do not: already the coproduct of two profinite groups, their profinite free product, can significantly outgrow their coproduct as abstract groups, the free product.
 This makes the study of profinite coproduct decompositions both harder and more interesting.
 A larger class of colimit decompositions is given by \emph{graph of groups splittings}, which are related via Bass--Serre theory to a group's ability to act on trees.
 In recent years, a beautiful profinite analogue of this geometric theory---profinite groups acting on profinite trees---has come to fruition, albeit in a far more obscure form than its abstract sibling.
 This development has brought about answers as well as questions.

-Within the scope of profinite rigidity, it is natural now to ask whether profinite decomposition of the profinite completion $\Gh$ of a residually finite group $\Gamma$ must arise from abstract decompositions of $\Gamma$.
+It is natural then to ask whether profinite decompositions of the profinite completion $\Gh$ of a residually finite group $\Gamma$ must arise from abstract decompositions of $\Gamma$.
 In other words: can one recognise decompositions of $\Gamma$ in its finite quotients?
-The restriction to the class of residually finite groups is necessary here to assure that $\Gamma$ embeds into its profinite completion $\Gh$ as a subgroup.
+The restriction to the class of residually finite groups is necessary here to ensure that $\Gamma$ embeds into its profinite completion $\Gh$ as a subgroup.
 A celebrated instance of this general question, attributed to Remeslennikov (cf. \cite[Question 15]{Remeslennikov}), asks whether there exists a finitely generated residually finite group which is not free but whose profinite completion is free profinite.
 The solution remains out of sight at the time being.
 However, in recent years, the related question of whether a subgroup $\Delta \leq \Gamma$ whose closure $\Db$ in $\Gh$ is a factor in a profinite decomposition must itself arise as a factor in an abstract decomposition of $\Gamma$ has gained considerable attention.
 In the case of free factors of finitely generated free groups, this was answered positively by Parzanchevski and Puder in \cite{Parzanchevski_Puder} and by Wilton in \cite{Wilton_Free_Factors}.
 Last year, Garrido and Jaikin-Zapirain generalised in \cite{Garrido_Jaikin} this result to free factors of finitely generated virtually free groups, providing a Bass--Serre theoretic proof.